How to build your personal brand

 1. It’s all about you

-Set aside a good amount of time and review your LinkedIn account and anywhere your CV/profile is listed.
+Set aside a good amount of time to review your ‘About us’ on your website, your LinkedIn account, and anywhere your profile/portfolio is listed.
 Is it accurate?
 Is it up to date?
-Does it easily communicate what you do?
+Does it easily communicate what you do, what you offer and why?

+Your LinkedIn profile is key.
 Start at the top and work your way down.
-Ensure you can successfully showcase your clients and that every role you’ve had has a good description of your responsibilities and achievements.
+Ensure you can successfully showcase your clients, and that every role you’ve had includes a clear description of your responsibilities and achievements.
 Can you attach media?

 Do you have any projects you can share?
 Similarly, do you have relevant and recent recommendations?
 If not, reach out and ask clients and colleagues to write a few words (most people are happy to do this).

-Review your other professional social accounts as well as LinkedIn.
-Is your profile image a good resemblance to what you look like today?
-If not, update it.
+Are your profile images a good resemblance to what you look like today?
+If not, update them.
 If you attend a meetup, spend time in a co-working space or go to an industry event, you want to ensure people recognise you, so you can connect with them online.

 2. “Get on your socials!”